portsoc/hangman-in-branches/README.md

 ### Calculating and displaying a score

-We as the developer can decide what a score is and how it is calculated.
+We as the developers can decide what a score is and how it is calculated.
 So let's define the score with the following formula:

 ```js